MaxBo/Spielwiese/docs_rst/index.rst

-﻿Welcome to the Wiver Commercial Trip Model documentation!
+﻿Welcome to the Sphnix Docs creation Example documentation!
 ================================
 Wiver is a Commercial Trip Model to simulate commercial vehicle tours in urban areas.

 This documentation contains
 =================================
 Contents: